Exclusive: Cigna seeks sale of group benefits insurance business - sources

-(Reuters) - U.S. health insurer Cigna Corp (CI.N) is exploring a sale of its group benefits insurance business, which could be valued at as much as $6 billion, four people familiar with the matter said on Tuesday.
+(Reuters) - U.S. health insurer Cigna Corp is exploring a sale of its group benefits insurance business, which could be valued at as much as $6 billion, four people familiar with the matter said on Tuesday.

 The unit for sale offers disability insurance as well as life and accidental death and dismemberment coverage to clusters of company employees.
 Cigna’s move to shed it underscores its decision to focus on healthcare following its $54-billion acquisition of pharmacy benefits manager Express Scripts Holding Co last year.